Aerosmith (Aerosmith): Biography of the group

 AEROSMITH (then called "The Hookers") gave their first concert at Nipmuc Regional High School, and in general, the group initially performed only in bars and schools, earning only $ 200 per evening.
 USA.

-The word "AEROSMITH" was invented by Kramer, although it is said that this was his nickname.
-Then the group moved to Boston, but still copied Eric Clapton and The Rolling Stones.
-Only after a certain time did the Aerosmith group manage to form their own recognizable style.
+The word "AEROSMITH" was invented by Kramer, although it is said that it was his nickname.
+The group then moved to Boston, but still copied Eric Clapton and The Rolling Stones.
+Only after some time did Aerosmith manage to form its own recognizable style.

 Aerosmith: Band Biography